 Happy Christmas, everyone x

-What’s your favorite part about Christmas?
+What’s your favourite part about Christmas?